Using Lyman-$\alpha$ transits to constrain models of atmospheric escape: Outflow Model

 In order to calculate the acceleration of the tail due to the stellar wind, we must specify the velocity and density of the stellar wind.
 For simplicity, we treat the stellar wind as spherically symmetric, such that we can link the density, velocity, and mass loss rate of the star through mass conservation.

 where $\dot{M}_{*}$ is the mass loss rate of the star.
 In this exploratory work, we also choose the stellar wind to impact the tail radially.
 We note that the outflow model, along with the simulations it is based on, is only valid for planets located outside the Alfvén surface of the star where the ram pressure of wind dominates over the magnetic pressure of the star.
-At several stellar radii, the stellar wind is often supersonic, and therefore, its velocity increases logarithmically as a function of radial distance r.
-Therefore, we approximate that the stellar wind velocity is constant across the radial extent of the tail.
-As a result, the ram pressure of the stellar wind is:
+The velocity structure of the stellar wind can be specified as an input parameter, which can be taken from stellar wind simulations.
+For simplicity, in this paper, we will take the stellar wind velocity to be constant as the tail gets radially pushed outwards.
+This is valid if the planet lies outside the acceleration zone of the stellar wind.
+We note that many evaporating planets are very close to their stars, such that the stellar wind is still accelerating.